Skip to Content

 Prosecuting a Domestic Violence Restraining Order

 Under California law, "domestic violence" is defined broadly to include a pattern of abusive behavior used by one intimate partner against another to gain or maintain power and control.
-It's not limited to physical violence and encompasses a wide range of abusive behaviors.
-Here are the main types of abuse recognized under California's domestic violence statutes:
+It is not limited to physical violence and encompasses a wide range of abusive behaviors.

 Physical Abuse